TARGENE/TMLE.jl/README.md

 ## Notes to self

-- For multiple TMLE steps, convergence when the mean of the IC is below: σ/n where σ is the standard deviation of the IC.
-- Try make selectcols preserve input type (see MLJModel has a facility)
-- Watch for discrepancy in train_validation_indices with missing data...
+- look into dataset management and missing values, Watch for discrepancy in train_validation_indices with missing data...
-- Check that for IATEs simulations, the true effect size is actually an additive interaction and not a multiplicative one.
-- clean imports in test files
-- clean export list
-- look into dataset management and missing values
-- See about ordering of parameters